What Is NGSS?

 Click on a state for more information!

-Nineteen states and the District of Columbia (representing over 36% of U.S. students) have adopted the
+Twenty states and the District of Columbia (representing over 41% of U.S. students) have adopted the

 Next Generation Science Standards (NGSS).
-The 19 states are Arkansas, California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Kansas, Kentucky, Maryland, Michigan, Nevada, New Hampshire, New Jersey, New Mexico, Oregon, Rhode Island, Vermont and Washington.
+The 20 states are Arkansas, California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Kansas, Kentucky, Maine, Maryland, Michigan, Nevada, New Hampshire, New Jersey, New Mexico, Oregon, Rhode Island, Vermont and Washington.

-Nineteen states (representing 29% of U.S. students) have developed their own standards based on recommendations in the
+Twenty two states (representing 43% of U.S. students) have developed their own standards based on recommendations in the

 NRC Framework for K-12 Science Education.
-The 19 states are Alabama, Georgia, Idaho, Indiana, Louisiana, Massachusetts, Mississippi, Missouri, Montana, Nebraska, New York, North Dakota, Oklahoma, South Carolina, Tennessee, Utah, West Virginia, Wisconsin, and Wyoming.
+The 21 states are Alabama, Arizona, Colorado, Georgia, Idaho, Indiana, Louisiana, Massachusetts, Mississippi, Missouri, Montana, Nebraska, New York, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Utah, West Virginia, Wisconsin, and Wyoming.